akimd/vcsn/doc/automata.rst

 these two states as part of the automaton.
 The following interface accommodates both situations.

-The transition that leave the *pre-initial* state are called *initial transition*.
-The destinations of these transitions are called *initial states*.
-Similarly, transition reaching the *post-initial* state are called *final transitions*, and their sources are the *final states*.
+Transitions that leave the *pre-initial* state are called :dfn:`initial transitions`.
+The destinations of these transitions are called :dfn:`initial states`.
+Similarly, transition reaching the :dfn:`post-initial` state are called :dfn:`final transitions`, and their sources are the :dfn:`final states`.

 ..
 Note::